Why Vinyl Record Grading Matters

 Very Good (VG)

-At VG, you'll notice surface noise throughout playback.
+At VG, you will notice surface noise throughout playback.
 A consistent light crackle or hiss, especially during quieter sections.
 Light scratches are visible, but groove damage is minimal, meaning the record tracks properly and plays through without skipping.
 The cover shows moderate wear: ring wear, edge splits beginning to form, light foxing, or minor writing.
 A VG record is still perfectly enjoyable to listen to, and for common titles it can be a smart purchase at a fraction of NM pricing.

 Good Plus (G+)

-G+ records have significant surface noise that's audible throughout playback.
+G+ records have significant surface noise that is audible throughout playback.
 Scratches are clearly visible, and you may notice light warping.
 The record still plays through without major skipping, but the listening experience is noticeably compromised.
 The cover has heavy wear: seam splits, writing, sticker residue, water damage, or significant ring wear.
 G+ records are best suited for casual listening or as placeholders until you find a better copy.

 Good (G)